Max Barrett (judge)

-Max Barrett (born 1971) is an Irish judge who currently serves as a Judge of the High Court.
+Max Barrett (born 1971) is an Irish judge who has served as a Judge of the High Court since January 2014.

 Legal career

-Barrett is a graduate in law from Trinity College Dublin as well as being the holder of a first-class honours MA in literature from Dublin City University and an accredited arbitrator.
-He is also the holder of a PhD in law having won a full scholarship to the University of Salford in 1992.
+Barrett is a graduate in law from Trinity College Dublin, holds a first class MA in Competition Law from King's College London, a PhD in law from the University of Salford (where he also won a full scholarship) and is an accredited arbitrator.
+He also holds a first-class honours MA in literature from Dublin City University.
 Barrett trained as a solicitor with McCann FitzGerald, qualifying in 2001.
 He subsequently worked as a solicitor in Bailhache Labesse, Bank of Ireland and as Head of Legal in Rabobank.
 He became Head of Legal at Danske Bank Ireland in 2007.
 Following the nationalisation of Anglo Irish Bank in 2010, he was appointed company secretary, a role he continued in its successor Irish Bank Resolution Corporation until 2012.
 He was Head of Legal at SEB International Assurance until his appointment as a judge.